JoFyNi/JoFyNi/README.md

 E-Mail: jnievelstein@outlook.de
 Discord:  Josh? #4734

+I'm not very active on GitHub at the moment as I'm concentrating on my studies.

 <!---
 JoFyNi/JoFyNi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.